Kylene Barker: Career

 During her year of service as Miss America, Barker signed a lease on a shop at 309 Worth Avenue in Palm Beach, Florida, and opened a dress shop called "D. Kylene" (the "D" stood for Danice).
 The business (which she operated for thirteen years) closed in 1992.

 In 1983, Gemcon Inc. published an audio book produced by Barker called Stamina with Style.
 On 1 October 1984, Simon & Schuster published a book (Southern Beauty: A Total Fitness and Beauty Program for That Winning, All-American Look) that Barker co-wrote with Sherry Suib Cohen.

 Barker has acted as spokesperson for several corporations including: "Clairol, the Manmade Fiber Producer's Association, The Palm Aire Spa, the Made in the USA Council", and the US Sugar Association.
 She also produced fashion shows for "the American Yarn Spinners Association, the America Textile Manufacturers Association and companies associated with the Crafted with Pride Council".

 Barker's television appearances included reports for NBC's Today Show, CNN's Crossfire, and Live with Regis and Kathie Lee.
 In 1979, she appeared on the Donny and Marie television show (episode #4.3) as herself in the role of Miss America.

+Kylene Barker at the Miss America 2025 competition in Orlando, Florida.

 Kylene was appointed to the Virginia Tech Alumni Association Board of Directors.